-(Please keep in mind that even if your countries policies are the same there are certain states that cannot be in the same alliance e.g. the US with DPRK.
-Also, that you have co-submitted a resolution does not mean that you agree with it, but rather that you want it to be discussed)
+(Please keep in mind that even if your countries policies are the same on one issue there are certain states that cannot be in the same alliance e.g. the US with DPRK.
+Also, if you have co-submitted a resolution it does not mean that you agree with it, but rather that you want it to be discussed)